kaito-project/headlamp-kaito/docs/docs/intro.md

 **First Release:** June 25th, 2025.
 Headlamp-KAITO v0.0.1.

+## Purpose

 Headlamp-KAITO enhances the [KAITO VSCode Extension](https://learn.microsoft.com/en-us/azure/aks/aks-extension-kaito) with a modern, intuitive UI built directly into Headlamp.
 Instead of relying on YAML or CLI workflows, this release introduces a visual experience that simplifies GPU node provisioning and model deployment for AKS users.

-## System Purpose

-The headlamp-kaito plugin serves as a bridge between Headlamp's Kubernetes management capabilities and KAITO's AI workload orchestration.
+Thisgi plugin serves as a bridge between Headlamp's Kubernetes management capabilities and KAITO's AI workload orchestration.
 It transforms complex CLI and YAML-based AI model deployment workflows into an intuitive web interface that handles GPU node provisioning, model deployment, and interactive AI chat sessions.

 ## Integration Points